m3db/m3/docs/m3db/architecture/peer_streaming.md

                 │          │  Stream paginated blocks metadata from a  │
                 │          │        peer while pageToken != nil        │
                 │          │                                           │
-                │          │ For each blocks metadata --> put metadata │
+                │          │     For each blocks' metadata --> put     │
-                │          │              into metadataCh              │
+                │          │         metadata into metadataCh          │
                 │          └───────────────────────────────────────────┘
                 ▼
 ┌───────────────────────────────────────────┐